shiwanthalakmal/hf-web-assignment/README.md

 > - Maven
 > - Git

-### Execute hf-web-test via Commandline:
+### Execute hf-web-assignment via Commandline:
 > - Clone the hf-web-assignment project from git.
 >   Command: ```https://github.com/shiwanthalakmal/hf-web-assignment.git```
-> - Move to hf-web-assignmentt directory. ```cd hf-web-assignment```
+> - Move to hf-web-assignment directory. ```cd hf-web-assignment```
 > - Simply trigger the execution using ```mvn clean test``` command

 #### Additional Information:
 > - The test execution will start parallely on Chrome and FireFox.
-For some reason if you want to disable the execution on either of the browsers, goto TestNG xml file (which can be found in ```hf-web-test\src\test\resources\testplan\testng.xml```), and comment-out the section for Chrome Test or FireFox Test.
+For some reason if you want to disable the execution on either of the browsers, goto TestNG xml file (which can be found in ```hf-web-assignment\src\test\resources\testplan\testng.xml```), and comment-out the section for Chrome Test or FireFox Test.
 > - ```NOTE: Apart from the 3 test cases already given, a 4th test is added to demonstrate the behavior on the failure.```
 > - Logs will be generated under: ```hf-web-assignment\logs```
 > - A comprehensive html report will be generated under: ```hf-web-assignment\target\execution-results\results```.
 Note: This will also have screencapture(s) attached to the failed test(s)